luhumber/Born2beroot/README.md

 ## Project Structure
 The project repository contains a single Bash script:
-- **born2beroot.sh**: The main script that collects and displays system information.
+- **script.sh**: The main script that collects and displays system information.